-Figure 3: Responses to the question "Which best describes your area of interest?"
+Figure 3 Responses to the question 'Which best describes your area of interest?'

 Figure 3 shows respondents' specific areas of interest.
-Asset management was by far the most common response, with 52 respondents reporting this as their area of interest.
-Three participants specified contract management as their primary area.
-Several individuals reported other areas, such as structures management, sustainability and transport planning.
-A further three individuals responded with "All of the above"; it is worth noting that this wasn't a specific option in the question, but it shows that a small selection of respondents felt that all listed options (as shown in the figure above) fell under their area of interest.
+Asset Management was by far the most common response, with 52 respondents reporting this as their area of interest.
+Three participants specified Contract Management as their primary area.
+Several individuals reported other areas, such as Structures Management, Sustainability, and Transport Planning.
+A further three individuals responded with 'All of the above'; it is worth noting that this wasn't a specific option presented by the question, but shows that a small selection of respondents felt that all listed options (as shown in the figure above) fell under their area of interest.